Libre-TrainSim/lts-docs/docs/manual/editor/general-track-concept.md

 !!! warning

-	That is impossible out of the box and requires a special setup using Godot, mod tools, the editing path put to `res://`, and constant switching between the in-game editor and Godot.
+	The following is impossible out of the box and requires a special setup using Godot, mod tools, the editing path put to `res://`, and constant switching between the in-game editor and Godot.
+To reenable this workflow, there needs to be a special feature devloped.

 !!! note "Docs merging note"